The housing loan

 The total monthly cost (including any external bank loan, rent in case of purchase of a second home, etc.) cannot exceed 50% of the net monthly revenues (take-home pay and any other proven income),

-If the total monthly cost of the transaction is between 45% and 50% of the revenue, which is a significant risk for the borrower, the agreement of the Board of Directors is mandatory,
+If the total monthly cost of the transaction is between 45% and 50% of the revenue, which is a significant risk for the borrower, the written agreement of the Executive Secretary is mandatory,

 Proven income can include, for example, the spouse’s salary (with the last 3 payslips) as well as rental income (proven by an ownership title, a lease agreement and a bank statement showing the last 3 lease payments).

 - Justification of the utilization of the funds for housing purpose